- SVS PB12-NSD vs PB-2000: Which is Better? - May 12, 2022

 - Sonos One vs Google Home: Which Is Best? - May 12, 2022

 Klipsch makes some of the finest speakers on the market today.
 Their attention to detail in design and engineering leads to speakers that are elegant in their aesthetics and sophisticated in their sound.

-The R-15Ms hold that tradition, with the signature copper-spun woofer, sleek design and fantastic sound.
-It’s compact size still sounds huge, with the clean midrange that is expected from any Klipsch product.
+The R-15Ms hold that tradition, with the signature copper-spun powered subwoofer, sleek design, and fantastic sound.
+Its compact size still sounds huge, with the clean mid-range that is expected from any Klipsch product.

 |Frequency Response||62Hz – 24kHz|

 |Price||$249.99 per speaker|

 Klipsch R-15M Design and Build